kenNg1/Accelerate-Prep-Extra-Projects/sa2/directions.md

-# Exercise Four: Front End Assessment
+# Exercise Two: Front End Assessment

 - Complete this task.
 - You are expectd to use bootstrap framework for this task.